 Each line in an establishment must be assigned a brand and a brewery.

 It is best practice to set up an establishment with the total number of lines, regardless of whether you service them all.
-There may (hopefully) come a day when you can get more lines at the establishment, and you can just edit the line from Non-Tracked to Tracked.
+There may (hopefully) come a day when you can get more lines at the establishment, and just update the line from Non-Tracked to Tracked.

 Tracked Lines